kean/NukeUI/README.md

 The library contains two types:

 - `LazyImage` for SwiftUI
-- `LazyImageView` for UIKit, AppKit, and watchOS
+- `LazyImageView` for UIKit and AppKit

 Both views have an equivalent sets of APIs.